Saliency Driven Perceptual Image Compression

-A comparison of various metrics is provided in Fig. \ref{fig:eval_metrices}.
-We start by computing the 2AFC score of a human evaluator.
-Then, we report the performance of two hand-crafted metrics PSNR and MS-SSIM.
+A comparison of various metrics is provided in Figure \ref{fig:eval_metrices}.
+The analysis starts by computing the 2AFC score of a human annotator.
+Then, the performance of two hand-crafted metrics PSNR and MS-SSIM are reported.
 Note that these are the most popular metrics used in the compression literature to report the state-of-the-art \cite{mentzer2018conditional,lee2018context,balle2018variational,balle2016end,rippel2017real,minnen2018joint}.
-However, as shown in the figure the 2AFC scores for them (MS-SSIM and PSNR) are fairly low and thus they do not align well with the human perceptual similarity.
+However, as shown in the figure, the 2AFC scores for them (MS-SSIM and PSNR) are fairly low and do not align well with the human perception of similarity.

-A naive similarity metric may be obtained by using AlexNet \cite{krizhevsky2012imagenet} or VGG-16 \cite{simonyan2014very} trained on ImageNet.
-These features are known to act as a better similarity metric \cite{zhang18} compared to PSNR or MS-SSIM.
-The features may be adapted better for perceptual similarity by following the framework presented in Sec. \ref{sec:deep_perceptual_metric}, that is linearly re-weighting the channels by learning the weight vector on a perceptual similarity dataset.
-When these weights are learned on a generic dataset with a large collection of distortions (\textit{LPIPS} in Figure \ref{fig:eval_metrices}) such as the Berkely-Adobe dataset \cite{zhang18}, we observe that the performance is slightly worse compared to directly using the ImageNet model.
-This clearly indicates a domain gap and establishes that using the similarity data of a different nature can have adverse effects.
-When these weights are trained on compression specific data (\textit{LPIPS-Comp (Ours)} in \ref{fig:eval_metrices}), the learned metric aligns much better with the human judgements as can be clearly seen in Fig. \ref{fig:eval_metrices}.
+A naive similarity metric can be obtained by using AlexNet \cite{krizhevsky2012imagenet} or VGG-16 \cite{simonyan2014very} trained on ImageNet.
+These features act as a better similarity metric \cite{zhang18} compared to PSNR or MS-SSIM.
+The features can be adapted better for perceptual similarity by following the framework presented in Section \ref{sec:deep_perceptual_metric}, \emph{i.e.}, linearly re-weighting the channels with the weight vector on a perceptual similarity dataset.
+When these weights are learned on a generic dataset with a large collection of distortions (\textit{LPIPS} in Figure \ref{fig:eval_metrices}) such as the Berkely-Adobe dataset \cite{zhang18}, the performance is slightly worse compared to directly using the ImageNet model.
+This indicates a domain gap and establishes that using the similarity data of a different nature can have adverse effects.
+When the weights are trained on compression specific data (\textit{LPIPS-Comp (Ours)} in \ref{fig:eval_metrices}), the learned metric aligns much better with the human judgements as can be clearly seen in Figure \ref{fig:eval_metrices}.